The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Simulation Convergence

 In our simulations, we represented the boundaries of the black holes with an absorbing boundary condition of radius $R_{\rm s}=0.0125\,\rb$.
 In Figure \ref{fig:sink_convergence}, we show the convergence of our accretion and inspiral rates as a function of $R_{\rm s}$ by comparing them at $R_{\rm s} = 0.0625,\,0.0125$ and $0.025\,\rb$.
 A full simulation run at $R_{\rm s}=0.0625\,\rb$ is computationally expensive, so we opted to restart the $R_{\rm s} = 0.0125\,\rb$ simulation at $t = 40\,\rb/\cinf$ (well into steady state) and run it for $10$ accretion timescales.
 For $R_{\rm s} = 0.0625\,\rb$, we also increased the maximum AMR level so the number of cells across a sink radius would remain constant.
 We used this restart approach for $R_{\rm s} = 0.025\,\rb$ as well, and also compared it to running the full simulation duration at that sink radius, and found no difference in the result.
 In the specific case of Fig. \ref{fig:sink_convergence}, we used the simulation with $a = 0.1\,\rb$ and $\machw=0.5$.
 We find that that the accretion rate typically decreases with sink radius and that the inspiral rate is relatively constant albeit with higher variability at smaller sink radii.
 This is expected; as the sink radius decreases, more streamlines are deflected before reaching the boundary, decreasing the accretion rate \citep[e.g., ][]{xu_2019}.
 On the other hand, gravitational drag results from the cumulative influence of all gas in the binary's sphere of influence, and so is less sensitive to the sink radius.
 This suggests that our results regarding drag in Section \ref{subsec:inspiral} should be relatively robust, but the mass accretion rate should be taken as an upper limit.

-In Figure \ref{fig:time_Convergence}, we plot the accretion and inspiral rates for the majority of the simulation run-time for each simulation (excluding the intermediate $\machw=1$ simulations).
-In general, both are highly variable, so we opted to plot averages over both quantities in $t = 4\,R_{\rm b}/c_{\infty}$ bins.
+In Figure \ref{fig:time_Convergence}, we plot the accretion and inspiral rates for the majority of the simulation run-time for each simulation (excluding the intermediate $\machw=1$ simulations). \nko{Here, both mass and inspiral rates are evolved on the fly in our simulation, and account for all terms in Eq. \ref{eq:adot_a_drag}.} In general, both rates are highly variable, so we opted to plot averages over both quantities in $t = 4\,R_{\rm b}/c_{\infty}$ bins.
 We depict both rates at times $>20\,R_{\rm b}/c_\infty$, after transient spikes in the accretion and inspiral rates have died off and the flow reaches steady state.